hyperledger-archives/transact-rfcs/text/0000-state-traits-v2.md

 The remaining core trait is `Reader`, which maintains the existing `get` function, but loses the `clone_box` function.
 It also includes the ability to iterate over values with an optional filter value (`Filter`).
-This replaces the need for the separate trait specific to merkle-radix state (Merkle
+This replaces the need for the separate trait specific to merkle-radix state (the `MerkleRadixLeafReader` trait).

 ### Optional Trait